milad-dshz/generics/README.md

 ## Installation

-To use this collection in your Dart project, follow these steps:
+To use this collection in your project, follow these steps:

 1. Clone this repository to your local machine: